mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 WHAT IS THE KEY POINT HERE?

-The use of GDPs helped the goal of x in y ways.
-One element of the repertoires.
-Beyond that... social missions?
-The style of making, the type.

-Relational agency in developing expertise is shown in many of the vignettes.

-Edwards on relational agency via CHAT [@edwards2009systemic]

 <!-- ORIGINAL NOTE : KEEP THE FOCUS ON TOOLS HERE - SIGNPOST TO OTHER SECTIONS IF NEEDED. -->